ishovkun/sandbox/README.md

 The  Sandbox Project  provides  a minimal  lightweight  sandboxing solution  for isolating  and  managing  processes.
 The sandbox  leverages  Linux  namespaces, seccomp filtering, and custom filesystem mounts to restrict processes' access to resources, ensuring security and stability.
+No sudo is required (unless you're on an Azure VM that does some filesystem trickery that won't let my code run :-( )!

 ## Features